What is a haploidentical blood or marrow transplant?

-A haploidentical (half-match) transplant is a type of allogeneic transplant that uses healthy blood-forming cells from a donor to replace the patient’s unhealthy ones.
-Haploidentical transplants are commonly used to treat forms of blood cancers and diseases, such as chronic myeloid leukemia or sickle cell disease.
+A haploidentical (half-match) blood or marrow transplant (BMT) is a type of allogeneic transplant that uses healthy blood-forming cells from a donor who is a 50% genetic match, often a parent, child or sibling.
+This type of transplant is commonly used when a closely matched donor isn’t available.
+Haploidentical transplants have made it possible for more patients to receive a potential cure.
+They can be used to cure or treat forms of blood cancers and diseases, such as acute myeloid leukemia and sickle cell disease.

-• Parents are always a half-match for their children, and vice versa.
+• Parents are always a half-match for their children and children are a half-match for their parents.

 • Siblings have a 50% chance of being a half-match.